 To obtain a notary public commission in Washington, DC, you will typically need to provide the following:

-You may also need to complete registration with the DC Department of Consumer and Regulatory Affairs at dcra.dc.gov.
+You may also need to complete registration with the DC Department of Licensing and Consumer Protection at dlcp.dc.gov.

 File your notary public commission application with the Washington city clerk or licensing department.
-Many District of Columbia municipalities now accept online applications.
+Many District of Columbia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $28–$280 (typical range for Washington).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Washington.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating District of Columbia's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Washington regulations.